vipulnaik/diet-exercise-health/events/2025/2025-01-22-blood-tests.md

 On Saturday 2025-01-25, I resumed hand gripper exercises with my right hand.
 I had resumed the left hand the previous day, so this completed the resumption of hand gripper exercises.

+### Resumption of strength exercises (dead hang and pull-ups) on 2025-01-26

+On Sunday 2025-01-26, I resumed strength exercises (dead hang and pull-ups).
+This begins a new 3-day cycle, with the next day for dumb bells and push-ups and the third day for rest from strength exercises.